My Pool Maintenance Schedule with Printable Checklist

 Check your skimmer housing/s for signs of any cracks and that the skimmer weir is operating correctly.

-If you have an automatic pool top up system you would be unaware if the pool has sprung a leak.
+If you have an automatic pool top-up system, you would be unaware if the pool has sprung a leak.
 So very occasionally tie up the ballcock so water won’t come in when the level drops for a week and see how much the water level goes down.
-It will inevitably go down a bit due to evaporation, particularly if it is warm and windy, but if it is significant then you need to investigate why is the pool losing water.
+It will inevitably go down a bit due to evaporation, particularly if it is warm and windy, but if it is significant, then you need to investigate why the pool is losing water.

 Swimming pool maintenance checklist template